 One of the first customers to benefit from the partnership is Zepiro™.
 The Australian business recently purchased their first order of Myriota Modules for use by clients in the mining sector, and their COO, Damien Cox, says that they’re very excited about the potential.

 “The Myriota Module provides a great market opportunity for our business in industries like mining and agriculture where long-endurance remote resource monitoring is vital.
-The low-cost and robust nature of this technology allows us to economically retrieve critical telemetry from difficult to access locations.”Damien Cox, COO, Zepiro™
+The low-cost and robust nature of this technology allows us to economically retrieve critical telemetry from difficult to access locations.”Damien Cox, CEO, Zepiro™

 The Honourable Steven Marshall MP, Premier of South Australia, said he was excited to see South Australian manufacturing being leveraged in order to grow the state’s space industry.